wocommunity/wonder/Common/Frameworks/EROpenID/Documentation/README.txt

 configuration Properties.

-To provide further customization to the OpenID process, you will want to set a custom EROpenIDManager.Delegate onto EROpenIDManager.
+To provide further customization to the OpenID process, you will want to set a custom EROpenIDManager.Delegate onto EROpenIDManager in your Application constructor.
 A DefaultDelegate implementation is provided that you can extend as a starting point.
+To do this, just call:

+  EROpenIDManager.manager().setDelegate(new MyDelegate());

 Finally, you should review the EROpenIDExample application in Project Wonder's Common/Examples folder to see an open id application in action.